Maquert/DeepLinkHandler/README.md

 ## DeepLinkHandler

-`DeepLinkHandler` is a lightweight and opinionated package designed to streamline how a Swift application organizes and manages deep links.
+DeepLinkHandler is a lightweight and opinionated package designed to streamline how a Swift application organises and manages deep links.

 ### What is a 'deep link'?